The GAPS programme at TNG LXX. HD 128717 B/Gaia-6 B: a long-period eccentric low-mass brown dwarf from astrometry and radial velocities: Gaia simulations

 \subsection{DR4 simulations}

-We then produced a set of 100 Gaia DR4 time series with the GOST observations from July 2014 to December 2019.
-We adopted as internal uncertainties 80 $\mu$as, which is expected to be a representative value for similar stars in DR4 \citep{brown2024}.
-We can see in Fig. \ref{fig:dr4_orb_corr} that the correspondence between the injected and recovered values is much better with the DR4 time series, with respect to the previous Section.
+Next, we produced a set of 100 Gaia DR4 time series with the GOST observations from July 2014 to December 2019.
+We adopted internal uncertainties of 80 $\mu$as, which is expected to be a representative value for similar stars in DR4 \citep{brown2024}.
+We can see from Fig. \ref{fig:dr4_orb_corr} that the correspondence between the injected and recovered values is much better with the DR4 time series, with respect to the DR3 simulations discussed previously.
 Although some uncertainty on the semi-major axis remains, the orbital inclination is recovered with great accuracy.
 In Fig. \ref{fig:dr4_sim_dist}, we can see how the distribution of the output values of $P$ and $e$ closely peaks to the RV orbital solution used to produce the datasets.
-These results show how the current DR3 timespan is insufficient to correctly recover the Keplerian orbit, while the next Data release should have sufficient coverage to accurately recover the companion signal.
+These results show how the current DR3 time span is insufficient to correctly recover the Keplerian orbit, while the next data release is expected to have sufficient coverage to accurately recover the companion signal.